yssource/crp/src/idioms/constructors/rule_of_three_five_zero.md

 move constructor and move assignment should also be provided, because no implicit move constructor or move assignment operator will be generated.

-In Rust, this rule does not apply because of the [difference in move semantics between C++ and Rust.](copy_and_move_constructors.md#move-constructors)
+In Rust, this rule is not relevant because of the [difference in move semantics between C++ and Rust.](copy_and_move_constructors.md#move-constructors)

 ## Rule of zero